obutuz/web/README.md

 yarn start
 ```

+For more information, check out our [guidelines for contributing](CONTRIBUTING.md)

 ## Developer Notes

 * In order to run this locally, you also need to setup [OpenBudget Core](https://github.com/obudget/core) and run it alongside OpenBudget UI.